microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 ## Scenarios

-Here are a few scenarios that Contoso Supermarket might encounter, and how they can be addressed using the data collected by the IoT sensors.
+Below are a few scenarios that Contoso Supermarket might encounter, and how they can be addressed using the data collected by the IoT sensors.

 ### Scenario 1: Identifying the broken freezer